xiongjiwei/fastregex/README.md

 ## About

-Parser the pattern to abstract syntax tree, and then compile the abstract syntax tree to bytecode program.
+Parse the pattern to abstract syntax tree, and then compile the abstract syntax tree to bytecode program.
 Use virture machine to run the bytecode program.